lformaggia/Pacs_BGLgeom_Ilaria_Mattia/libBGLgeom/README.md

 ./test_"name_of_the_test"
 ```

-Many of the test will produce a .pts or a .vtp output.
+Many of the tests will produce a .pts or a .vtp output.
 You can find
 them all in the `/data` folder.
-Their name respect the name of the
+Their names respect the name of the
 test they come from.